rithmschool/javascript_computer_science_exercises/binary_heaps_exercise/readme.md

 Given an array of numbers, implement a function called `maxHeapify` which converts an array of numbers into a max-heap.
 Note that this function assumes a correct implentation of checkMaxHeap.

-Given an array of numbers, implement a function called `maxHeapify` which converts an array of numbers into a max-heap

 ### Bonus

 Implement the `remove` function on the `MaxBinaryHeap.prototype` This function should remove the root node in a binary heap.
 Make sure to re-order the heap after removal if necessary